Braulio06-es/GSD-main/README.md

 # Hello Everyone!

-This game was made for a **school project**, so it's everything but perfectly pulished.
+This game was made for a **school project**, so it's anything but perfectly pulished.
 However, I consider it's worth to try if you want to know how can a java game be made.